as4584/IS_HW8/readme.md

 6. Push your code to Github.

 7. After the Gihub actions workflow is successful, take a screenshot of your DockerHub account.
+Then add the screenshot to `readme.md` file.

 ## Requirement